John Mendel, Exec. Vice President American Honda, on the Japanese earthquake

-Honda remains focused on minimizing the impact to associates and their families, and plans no layoffs at any of it’s North American facilities.
+Honda remains focused on minimizing the impact on associates and their families and plans no layoffs at any of its North American facilities.

 The vast majority of Honda’s parts and materials are sourced here in North America.
 Howe’ver, for global efficiency, a few critical parts continue to be supplied from Japan.
 Most of Honda’s Japan-based parts suppliers have resumed production.
 Honda is working with the few suppliers that have yet to resume production to re-establish their operations, while also evaluating additional sources for some parts in the supply chain.
 Teams throughout North America and global Honda continue to work diligently to overcome these temporary parts flow issues.
 Honda remains committed to doing what it can to minimize the impact on Honda associates, dealers and customers.

 As parts supply stabilizes and full auto production resumes, Honda will quickly develop a production schedule to meet the needs of Honda and Acura customers.

 Following is a summary of information concerning the impact of the Japan-based parts supply issue on the availability of Honda and Acura vehicles.

 Production of the all-new 2012 Honda Civic will be at significantly reduced levels at least through the summer months.
 While dealers will continue to receive the product, supply will be severely restricted with limited availability of certain models.

 The fall launch of the all-new 2012 CR-V will be delayed by at least one month.
 To bridge to the launch of the new model, Honda will extend production of the current 2011 CR-V, which remains the best selling SUV in America.